theshivamkumar/Distance-Measurement-using-Stereo-Camera-Images/README.md

 [![Forks](https://img.shields.io/github/forks/theshivamkumar/Distance-of-objects-in-stereo-images.svg)](https://github.com/theshivamkumar/Distance-of-objects-in-stereo-images/network/members)
 [![Stars](https://img.shields.io/github/stars/theshivamkumar/Distance-of-objects-in-stereo-images.svg)](https://github.com/theshivamkumar/Distance-of-objects-in-stereo-images/stargazers)

 This is a project that takes a pair of frames from a stereo camera, finds the most prominent object in the image, computes the approximate distance the object is in real life from the stereo camera and speaks the result out.
-Hence, if modelled into a device, this project can be used as an aid for visually impaired people, as it can speak to them what object is infront of them and at what distance.
+Hence, if modelled into a device, this project can be used as an aid for visually impaired people, as it can speak to them what object is infront of them and at what distance. <br>
+This was my final year B.Tech Project in IIT Jammu.

 <br>